rsena-felipe/Titanic_MachineLearning/README.md

 * prediction_api contains code to share an SVC model via API
 * src contains the package my_functions and the unit tests.

-Also, feel free to contact me at raulfelipe.sena@gmail.com in case of any doubts.
+Feel free to contact me at raulfelipe.sena@gmail.com in case of any doubts.